goolig/DDI_prediction/Readme.md

 * dataset_dates - datasets metadata for all versions of DrugBank used in our research.
 * utils - utilities used in the code.
 * Zhang DDI Prediction - comparision of AMF, AMFP, XGBoost ensemble to the method propsed by Zhang et al [1].
 See readme in folder for more details.
+* AMFP_Preds_5.1.4.txt - 1,000 interaction predictions made using DrugBank 5.1.4 and AMFP.
+Given by confidence level.
+* embeddings_AMFP_Retrospective_5.1.4.csv	- Drug embeddings created using DrugBank 5.1.4 and AMFP.

 [1] Zhang W, Chen Y, Liu F, Luo F, Tian G, Li X. Predicting potential drug-drug interactions by integrating chemical, biological, phenotypic and network data.
 BMC Bioinformatics.
 2017;18(1):18.